RaspberryPiFoundation/add-sprite-from-library/en/step_1.md

+### Adding a new sprite from the Scratch library

 + Click 'Choose sprite from library' to open up a list of all the Scratch sprites.

 	![screenshot](images/sprite-library.png)